LiorKogan/V1/README.md

 A _property graph_ (_PG_, _labeled property graph_, _LPG_) is a vertex-multi-attributed edge-multi-attributed pseudograph in which:

 - Each vertex has an attribute called _label_ (_vertex-labeled graph_).
 Similarly, each edge has an attribute called _label_ (_edge-labeled graph_).
-The set of vertex labels and the set of edge labels are disjoint.
+The set of vertex labels, the set of undirected edge labels, and the set of directed edge labels are pairwise disjoint.

 - Each vertex, as well as each edge, has a set of attributes called _properties_.
 Each property is an ordered pair: the property's name and the property's value.
 For each vertex, as well as for each edge, the property names are pairwise distinct.

 Assume that 𝐿 is a set of possible labels, 𝑃ₙ is a set of possible property names, and 𝑃ᵥ is a set of possible property values.
 Extending the _graph_ definition, a _property graph_ is a septet 𝐺 = (𝑉, 𝐸, 𝐴, _ψₑ_, _ψₐ_, _λ_, _σ_) where _λ_: 𝑉 ∪ 𝐸 ∪ 𝐴 → 𝐿 is a total function mapping each node and edge to a label, and _σ_: 𝑉 ∪ 𝐸 ∪ 𝐴 → (𝑃ₙ, 𝑃ᵥ)⁺ is a total function mapping each node and edge to a set of properties. 𝐿 and 𝑃ₙ are often defined as the set of all strings over a given alphabet, while 𝑃ᵥ is defined based on the supported value types (e.g., string, integer, date).

-As for graphs, an _undirected property graph_ is a property graph in which 𝐴 ≔ _∅_, a _directed property graph_ is a property graph in which 𝐸 ≔ _∅_, and a _mixed property graph_ is a property graph where both directed and undirected edges may exist.
+An _undirected property graph_ is a property graph in which 𝐴 ≔ _∅_, a _directed property graph_ is a property graph in which 𝐸 ≔ _∅_, and a _mixed property graph_ is a property graph where both directed and undirected edges may exist.

 ## The Property Graph Data Model